-August 8, 2019 by Jackson Morris, NRDC Director, Eastern Region, Climate & Clean Energy Program and Cullen Howe, NRDC Senior Renewable Energy Advocate, Climate & Clean Energy Program
+By Jackson Morris, NRDC Director of the Eastern Region, Climate & Clean Energy Program and Cullen Howe, NRDC Senior Renewable Energy Advocate, Climate & Clean Energy Program

 Part I of this blog gives a background on how energy is regulated in New York and how capacity markets work.

 Why is New York examining this issue now?

 NYISO’s capacity market rules have the potential to make it difficult for New York to reach its clean energy goals, which—thanks to the passage of the Climate Leadership and Community Protection Act (CLCPA)—are now enshrined into law.
 These goals include a requirement to procure 70% of the state’s electricity by 2030; 9,000 MW of offshore wind by 2040; 3,000 MW of energy storage by 2030; and an overall 85% reduction in statewide greenhouse gas emissions by 2050.

 - A central concern held by many stakeholders, including NRDC, is that NYISO’s capacity market rules could prevent clean energy resources supported by state and local policies from selling in that market, thereby depriving these resources of an essential source of revenue.
 Were that to occur, because utilities and other energy suppliers are required to buy enough capacity to meet the installed reserve margin, they would in turn be obligated to buy capacity from other, non-supported resources, ensuring the continued operation of highly polluting power plants even though they are not necessary to keep the lights on.
 Such a perverse and inefficient outcome would jeopardize the ability of the state to reduce overall greenhouse gas emissions by 40% by 2030 and 85% by 2050 as required by the CLCPA.